 There were originally, in addition, smaller windows, intermediate to the surviving larger ones, still present when the panelling was erected.
 At some date after the panelling was put up, the smaller windows were stopped up, and the panelling patched to cover where the windows had been.
 The original panelling had been hardwood, but the patches over the stopped-up windows were made of softwood.
 In the days when the panelling was painted, the type of wood would not have mattered much, but now that the panelling is unpainted, the softwood has been stained and grained to match the surrounding hardwood originals.
 An observant viewer can still see where the blocked windows were in the panelling.
 The frames of the stopped-up windows were discovered during maintenance work in 1898: they survived under the panelling until 1912, when the outside of the building was re-plastered in half-timbered form.
 [The Queen’s College of S. Margaret and S. Bernard (1448–1898), by John Willis Clark, 1898, p.
 3]

 At intervals, the panelling has columns projecting slightly into the room, with a lion’s-head mask at the top of each column.
-These columns are the locations of the primary load-bearing vertical timbers of the building, which are of a larger section than the intermediate studs.
-It is to be noted that the westernmost window on the northern side severed one of those primary load-bearing timbers (which supports the notion that the large windows were a later addition to the building).
-While the building around the window slumped downwards for lack of support, the stump of the severed primary timber pushed upwards in the middle of the window sill, which is now visibly distorted.
+These columns are (mostly) the locations of the primary load-bearing vertical posts of the building, which are of a larger section than the intermediate studs, and are supported by the outer ends of massive horizontal beams spanning the cloister below.
+It is to be noted that the westernmost window on the northern side severed one of those primary load-bearing posts (which supports the notion that the large windows were a later addition to the building).
+While the building around the window slumped downwards for lack of support, the stump of the severed primary post pushed upwards in the middle of the window sill, which is now visibly distorted.

 The Long Gallery was shortened slightly by the building of the 1791 main staircase, which intruded into the north-west corner of the timber structure.
 The gallery was re-balanced by shortening it an equal amount on the south side by erection of an internal partition.
 In the resulting cupboard can be seen a length of lost side panelling painted an arsenic green.
 The paint was removed from the panelling in the Long Gallery in 1857.
 [AHUC, Vol. 2, p.
 28n]

-The prominent cast-iron radiators and shelves visible in the top photograph (ca 1948–50) were installed in 1897–8 when a boilerhouse and central heating were installed in the Lodge: the radiators were removed in 1983–4 in favour of skirting heaters running at lower temperatures.
+The prominent cast-iron radiators and shelves visible in this photograph (ca 1948–50) were installed in 1897–8 when a boilerhouse and central heating were installed in the Lodge: the radiators were removed in 1983–4 in favour of skirting heaters running at lower temperatures.

 Although there are two older pieces of glass in the centre of the oriel window, most of the stained glass coats of arms in the windows were moved here around 1846–54, having previously been erected in the Hall 1819–22.
 The moved glass was by Charles Muss, the majority being the arms of former presidents.
 At first, this moved glass was hung from wires inside the windows.
 Photographic evidence suggests that at some point between 1952 and 1959, the leaded lights were re-made with the stained glass integrated.